victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 Many data science teams rely on software tools to manage these ETL pipelines.
 If a transformation step fails, these tools alert you, or ensure that step can be re-run.
 If these transformation steps need to happen daily or weekly, these tools can manage that timeline.

-One of the most popular Python tools for this is [Luigi](https://github.com/spotify/luigi) developed by Spotify.
+- One of the most popular Python tools for this is [Luigi](https://github.com/spotify/luigi) developed by Spotify.

-An alternative is [Airflow](https://github.com/airbnb/airflow) by AirBnB.
+- An alternative is [Airflow](https://github.com/airbnb/airflow) by AirBnB.

 <a name=""></a>
 ## Alternative Tools (45 mins)

-While most of this class has focused on data science and analytics in Python, there are many tools that can be used!
-Such tools appear often in data science roles and may offer slightly different advantages and disadvantages.
+While most of our class has focused on data science and analytics using Python, there are many other tools out there!
+Some tools only appear in specific data science roles and may offer different advantages and disadvantages.

 ### Languages
 Aside from Python, other common languages for data scientists include:
 - R
 - Java & Scala

-R is often used in data science and many features of data analysis with Python have been borrowed from R. The Pandas dataframe replicates functionality of the original R dataframe.
+"R" is often used in data science.
+Many features of data analysis with Python have actually been borrowed from R!
+For example, the Pandas dataframe replicates the functionality of the original R dataframe.

 However, R still contains many specialized algorithms.
 While `statsmodels` and `scikit-learn` combine many of the most popular statistical algorithms, some problems require a more specialized tool.
 Typically, R has a wider variety of niche algorithms for these cases.